electron/electron/docs/api/system-preferences.md

 system default as well as the value of `getEffectiveAppearance`.

 Possible values that can be set are `dark` and `light`, and possible return values are `dark`, `light`, and `unknown`.

+This property is only available on macOS 10.14 Mojave or newer.